Near Vision Solutions

 Refractive Lens Exchange

 If you are over the age of 40 and interested in correcting your vision, then Refractive Lens Exchange (RLE) surgery may be a great option.
 As we age, everyone develops presbyopia, making it difficult to see objects up close, and the gradual stiffening and clouding of the lens eventually progresses enough to be considered a cataract.
-With advanced diagnostic testing, we can now better assess how much light is being scattered in a pre-cataract lens, which can help us determine whether a lens exchange would give better optical clarity than a corneal procedure such as LASIK or the Raindrop inlay.
+With advanced diagnostic testing, we can now better assess how much light is being scattered in a pre-cataract lens, which can help us determine whether a lens exchange would give better optical clarity than a corneal procedure such as LASIK.
 Exchanging the natural lens for a clear artificial lens can improve the overall prescription, range, and focus of vision.
 The surgical technique is the same as modern cataract surgery, and Slade & Baker Vision has the longest experience with laser cataract surgery as the first to perform laser cataract surgery in the United States.
 One of the benefits of having a lens exchange is that patients avoid experiencing degradation of their vision while their cataracts develop over time, and they will not need to have cataract surgery in the future.

 Ideal RLE Candidates

 - People who are presbyopic or have pre-cataract symptoms